...

 1. Implement a Call Routing System

-A smart call routing system directs incoming calls to the right department or agent based on customer needs.
-This reduces hold times and ensures that customers reach the right person quickly.
+A smart call routing system helps manage an influx of calls during periods of high call volumes by directing incoming calls to the right department or agent based on customer needs.
+This not only reduces hold times but also contributes to overall call reduction, ensuring customers reach the right person quickly.

 Pro-Tip: Use IVR (Interactive Voice Response) systems to pre-qualify calls and route them efficiently.